-The city of Portland, situated at the navigable head point of the Willamette River, was the major port on the American Pacific northwest coast during most of the 19th century.
-Although not the capital of Oregon, it is the largest city in the State and its commercial centre straddles the Willamette River with its neatly planned city blocks.
+Situated at head point of the Willamette River, Portland was the major port on the American Pacific northwest coast during the 19th century.
+Although not the capital of Oregon, it's the state's largest city with a commercial centre straddling the river with neatly planned city blocks.

-Portland is today recognised as a fun city for tourists, essentially designed for outdoor living with miles of wilderness trails, woods and waterways within the city limits, set against the backdrop of the Mount Hood glacier with its ski resorts, less than an hour away.
+Recognised today as a fun city for tourists and nature lovers, Portland has miles of wilderness trails, woods, and waterways within city limits.
+They're all set against the backdrop of the Mount Hood glacier, with its well-loved ski resorts less than an hour away.

-The city is known for its stunning gardens, particularly the International Rose Garden where many thousands of rose bushes from around the world thrive and bloom.
-Roses form the centre of the city's Rose Festival in June, just one of the unique festivities that fill Portland's annual calendar.
-The other most popular event is the Oregon Brewers Festival, held annually in July, which celebrates the dozens of local micro-breweries, vineyards and distilleries in heady style.
+Portland is famous for stunning gardens, particularly the International Rose Test Garden where thousands of rose bushes from around the world thrive and bloom.
+They form the centre of the city's Rose Festival in June, one of the many unique events on the annual calendar.

 Become our Portland Oregon Travel Expert